The item you just added is unavailable. Please select another product or variant.

 Speaking of eye shapes, this is a helpful go to for some different eye shapes.
 These aren't complete hardhats rules, do what you want, but they are helpful to keep in mind.

 There are endless tutorials on eye makeup so I won't bore you with those.
 There are tons of resources and the only thing you can really do is practice and experiment.
 This is just a jumping off point.
-I will however share with you some of our VERSATILITY line of loose pigments:
+I will however share with you some of our versatile line of loose pigments:

 -Use wet like eyeliner or wet as body paint